KobaKhit/Notes/notes.md

 #Notes
 ##Commands
 ### Terminal
+#### Basic
++ `mv FILE DESTINATION` - Moves a file to the DESTINATION folder.
+Can also be used to rename files like so `mv FILE NEWFILENAME`.
+Ex.g. `mv oldname.py newname.py'.
 + `chmod +x FILE` - Make a file executable (needed for cron to be able to execute scripts)
 + `readlink -f FILE` - Get full path of file
 + `ps -ef` -  Show running processes